leomrtns/tauari/README.md

 locally or `/` if installing it system-wide).
 Or it can install a regular libotool library (the difference is `pyexec_LTLIBRARIES` or `lib_`) I plan to also generate a pre-install step in `setup.py` that runs autotools if library is absent.

-### Dependencies

-* development package with the API python/C library, which is installed with your python conda installation or as `python-dev` from linux.
-* `automake`, the `check` unit test framework, and `zlib` are required for installing the lowlevel `biomcmc-lib`.
-* python > 3.6 and a C compiler, e.g. `gcc`
-* The lowlevel phylogenetic library [biomcmc-lib](https://github.com/quadram-institute-bioscience/biomcmc-lib), which is installed together

 # License
 SPDX-License-Identifier: GPL-3.0-or-later